raajanwankhade/noughts-and-crosses-algos/README.md

-# noughts-and-crosses-algos
+# Analysis of Different Methods of Optimising Play in Noughts and Crosses
-This is the noughts and crosses (also known as Tic-Tac-Toe) implementation with 4 methods.
+This is the implementation of the noughts and crosses (also known as Tic-Tac-Toe) with four methods.